Anthonette17/Anthonette17/ReadMe.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "Solidity" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it.
-First copy your address at the top below the "Account" then paste it on "balance".
-Click on the mint section paste your id and add value, and then click on the "Burn" section paste your id and click the button contract in the left-hand sidebar to burn the value.
-Once you done it all it will apear the result of your code
+You can interact with the contract after it has been deployed.
+Make a copy of your address and paste it on "balance" after first pasting it underneath "Account" at the top of the page.
+To add value, click the "Mint" area and enter your ID.
+To burn the value, click the "Burn" section, enter your ID, and then click the contract button in the left-hand sidebar.
+The outcome of your code will appear once you have completed everything.

 ## Authors

 Metacrafter Anthonette